jeremy-bertincourt/ConvFinQA-Agent/README.md

 - **2 Agents**
   - 1 agent extracting the values needed in a single pass and 1 agent doing the reasoning with muti-hop and CoT reasoning.
   - Four arithmetic tools: `subtract`, `add`, `multiply`, `divide`.
-  - Tools called by agent are printed to show which ones where used.
+  - Tools called by agent are printed to show which ones were used.
   - Pydantic‐backed input validation for each tool.
   - LangChain Agent with ReAct loop (`ZERO_SHOT_REACT_DESCRIPTION`) for multi-step reasoning.